How do you write great copy if you’re not a copywriter?

 You don’t have to be a copywriter to make that happen.
 You just need to know what you’re selling and sell it honestly.

-To help you make the truth fascinating, ActiveCampaign Director of Content Marketing Benyamin Elias hosted a webinar — and shows you how anyone can improve their copywriting.
+To help you make the truth fascinating, former ActiveCampaign Director of Content Marketing Benyamin Elias hosted a webinar — and shows you how anyone can improve their copywriting.

 Listen to the webinar by clicking above, or head to this page!